cacophony-wj/licentia_black/README.md

 The _Microsoft Visual C++_ redistributable package is required for _Mod Organizer 2_ and you can download it from _Microsoft._ Download the x64 version under "Visual Studio 2015, 2017 and 2019" [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 You must set your Advanced Memory Pagefile to at least 40GB or the modlist will constantly crash.
 On _Windows 11_ you can find this setting in the About page for your PC.
 [Here](https://www.windowscentral.com/software-apps/windows-11/how-to-manage-virtual-memory-on-windows-11) is a document to find the specific option; other versions of Windows are similar.
 Setting the minimum and maximum pagefile size to `40,960` on one Solid State Drive is recommended.

+## The One File

+The most common support question is a report that the _Kaidan_ file failed to download.
+Save yourself a lot of trouble and download it in a web browser, outside of _Wabbajack._ You can find this file [here.](https://mega.nz/file/0dcilQ6Y#LZbAPMNQmKdd2ZCOOaJesRi15v6n-9wuT37KM6FiwEA) Save it somewhere you'll remember it; if you receive an error that it failed, copy it into your _Licentia_ Downloads folder and restart the app.

 ##  Using Wabbajack

 Login to _Nexus_ with the _Wabbajack_ app.
 This login can be found by clicking the **GEAR** icon in the top right.
 It will toggle over to "logged in" when successful.

-Depending on your system specs, the download and installation process can take a very long time.
+Depending on your system specs, the download and installation process can take a long time.

 ##  Problems with Wabbajack

-There are a lot of different scenarios where _Wabbajack_ will produce an error.
-Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the bare minimum necessary to get the modlist working.
+There are many different scenarios where _Wabbajack_ will produce an error.
+Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the minimum necessary to get the modlist working.

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**

-You did not purchase the $20 upgrade to Skyrim.
-This is not negotiable.
+You did not purchase the $20 upgrade to Skyrim, and this is not negotiable.
 Purchase it, verify it, delete it and re-download it if necessary, and try again.

 **Could not download x:**